Molecular-lang/Molecular/README.md

 # Molecular
 The Molecular Programming Language Official Repository

-# LLVM/Clang Installation Guide

-This guide provides detailed instructions for building LLVM and Clang from source on Linux systems, with support for C++ and libc++.
+This guide provides detailed instructions for building LLVM and Molecular from source on Linux systems, with support for C++ and libc++.

 ## Table of Contents
 - [Prerequisites](#prerequisites)